US childhood vaccination rates fall again as exemptions set another record - WTOP News

 NEW YORK (AP) — U.S. kindergarten vaccination rates inched down again last year and the share of children with exemptions rose to an all-time high, according to federal data posted Thursday.

-The fraction of kids exempted from vaccine requirements rose to 4.1%, up from 3.7% the year before.
-It’s the third record-breaking year in a row for the exemption rate, and the vast majority are parents withholding shots for nonmedical reasons.
+The fraction of kids exempted from vaccine requirements rose to 3.6%, up from 3.3% the year before.
+It’s the third record-breaking year in a row for the national average exemption rate, and the vast majority are parents withholding shots for nonmedical reasons.
+The CDC also reported the median exemption rate among 48 states and the District of Columbia was 4.1%.

 Meanwhile, 92.5% of 2024-25 kindergartners got their required measles-mumps-rubella shots, down slightly from the previous year.
 Before the COVID-19 pandemic, the vaccination rate was 95% — the level that makes it unlikely that a single infection will spark a disease cluster or outbreak.